TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/datastructures.rst

 .. method:: list.extend(iterable)
    :noindex:

-   Extend the list by appending all the items from the iterable.
+   Extend the list by appending all the items kutoka the iterable.
 Equivalent to ``a[len(a):] = iterable``.